Off-page search engine optimization is not just about links.

 Search engine optimization can be scary, especially when you don’t know what steps to take to rank your fresh content pages in Google top 10.
 But, if you can develop a basic understanding of on-page and off-page optimization, you’ll be way ahead of your competition.

 If you’re ready, I’m going to walk you through everything you need to know about off-page search optimization.

 What is Off-Page SEO?

-“Off-Page SEO” refers to all of the activities that you and others do away from your site to raise the ranking of a page in search engine results.
+“Off-Page SEO” refers to all of the activities that you and others do away from your website to raise the ranking of a page with search engines.

 Though many people associate off-page SEO with link building, it goes beyond that.
 Many activities that don’t result in a standard link on other sites are important for off-page optimization.

-On-page SEO happens within the site, while off-page SEO happens outside the site.
+On-page search engine optimization happens within the site, while off-page SEO happens outside the site.
 If you write a guest post for another blog or leave a comment, you’re doing off-page site promotion.